jeffotoni/quick/README.md

 ### Basic Authentication with Quick Route Groups

 This example shows how to apply Basic Authentication to a specific group of routes using Quick's Group functionality.
+When we use group we can isolate the middleware, this works for any middleware in quick.
 ```go

 package main